department-of-veterans-affairs/va.gov-team/teams/CAIA/accessibility/README.md

 We can provide training and resources for you and your team on accessibility best practices and methodologies.

 ### Spot checks, general support
 We are always here for more general, off-the-cuff support, too!
-Never hesitate to reach out to use on the DSVA slack, either in the `#accessibility-help` or the `#sitewide-content-accessibility-ia` channels.
+Never hesitate to reach out to use on the DSVA slack in either the `#accessibility-help` or the `#sitewide-content-accessibility-ia` channels.